Nikkei likely to rise on commodities gains, Europe

 "There was positive news from Europe, and that encouraged buying, but a plan to support banks is not decided yet, so risks remain, and investors also don't want to buy aggressively ahead of Friday's U.S. non-farm payrolls report," said Yumi Nishimura, senior technical analyst at Daiwa Securities

-U.S. stocks rallied for a second day on Wednesday, as investors bid up materials and energy shares on rising commodity prices and poured into beaten-down tech names after days of selling..N
+U.S. stocks rallied for a second day on Wednesday, as investors bid up materials and energy shares on rising commodity prices and poured into beaten-down tech names after days of selling.

-Tech-sector sentiment was also lifted by news that Microsoft Corp (MSFT.O) is considering a bid for Yahoo Inc (YHOO.O), according to sources close to the situation.
+Tech-sector sentiment was also lifted by news that Microsoft Corp is considering a bid for Yahoo Inc , according to sources close to the situation.

 STOCKS TO WATCH